 This gives rise to new questions.
-Still, the evidence, also in the official Gospels, is substantial.
-Perhaps God can have avatars and appear as an ordinary person to us.
-It can explain the facts better by providing answers that existing religions do not give.
+Still, the evidence, also in the official Gospels, is substantial, and even more importantly, it makes sense.
+The most plausible case for the existence of God is this universe being created by an advanced humanlike civilisation for entertainment of a specific individual.
 So let’s start out with a joke to get you in the mood.
 Nothing happens by accident as the licence plate on Franz Ferdinand’s car suggests.
 Consider the following lyric from Queen:

 Here I am, I’m the master of your destiny,